chaimPaneth/react-native-jw-media-player/README.md

 'NSBluetoothPeripheralUsageDescription' => 'We will use your Bluetooth for media casting.', 'NSLocalNetworkUsageDescription' => 'We will use the local network to discover Cast-enabled devices on your WiFi network.', 'Privacy - Local Network Usage Description' => 'We will use the local network to discover Cast-enabled devices on your WiFi network.'
+'NSMicrophoneUsageDescription' => 'We will use your Microphone for media casting.'
 ```

 Enable *Access WiFi Information* capability under `Signing & Capabilities`